linuxscout/shellshal/README.md

 ##SCRIPTS

 ### Tokenize
-1- You can tokenize a text file by the following script, the result file is filename.unq
+1- You can tokenize a text file by the following script.
 ```
 tokenize.sh filename
 ```